gohugoio/hugo/content/en/content-management/content-adapters.md

 {{ .Site.Title }}
 {{< /code >}}

+{{% note %}}
+Note that the `Site` returned isn't fully built when invoked from the content adapters; if you try to call methods that depends on pages, e.g. `.Site.Pages`, you will get an error saying "this method cannot be called before the site is fully initialized".
+{{% /note %}}

 ###### Store

 Returns a persistent “scratch pad” to store and manipulate data.
 The main use case for this is to transfer values between executions when [EnableAllLanguages](#enablealllanguages) is set.
 See [examples](/methods/page/store/).